 Student-athletes are driven, focused, goal-oriented, and high-achieving individuals.
 These qualities enable student-athletes to excel both academically and athletically.
 Unfortunately, if not checked, these qualities can also contribute to mental health concerns; such as, anxiety, depression, or nutritional disorders.
 The stigma associated with mental health often deters student-athletes from accessing support and resources to cope and ultimately thrive.
-As teammates, it is important to notice warning signs and symptoms for mental health concerns; so, you can support teammates with accessing help.
+As teammates, it is important to notice warning signs and symptoms for mental health concerns; support your teammates and access help.